Women's Champions League round of 16 latest

 Article body

-The UEFA Women's Champions League round of 16 began on Wednesday with Barcelona, Chelsea, Manchester City and Wolfsburg securing first-leg wins while Rosengård came from two down to draw at home to St. Pölten.
+The UEFA Women's Champions League round of 16 has seen first-leg wins for Lyon, Bayern, Barcelona, Chelsea, Manchester City and Wolfsburg while Rosengård came from two down to draw at home to St. Pölten.

-The first legs continue on Thursday and conclude on Tuesday 9 March.
-The returns run from 10-17 March, with the quarter-final draw on 12 March.
+Paris Saint-Germain and Sparta Praha meet in the last first leg on Tuesday with the returns from Wednesday.
+The draw for the quarter-finals onward is on 12 March.

 First legsMeet the teams: tie-by-tie guide